 The urgent care vs. primary care debate will probably always be with us, but one thing is indisputable right now: urgent care centers, walk-in health clinics and immediate care options comprise a major (and fast-growing) segment of the U.S. healthcare market.

-If you’re already a regular Banner Urgent Care visitor, you probably know about the advantages immediate care walk-in clinics provide.
-Hopefully this article lets you discover the full slate of immediate and long-term medical care options available at Banner Urgent Care.
+If you’re already a regular Urgent Care Extra visitor, you probably know about the advantages immediate care walk-in clinics provide.
+Hopefully this article lets you discover the full slate of immediate and long-term medical care options available at Urgent Care Extra.
 Many of our customers aren’t aware of all the different ways we can help!

 Here’s another reason why we’re a preferred alternative to the ER, PCP and doctor’s office: we’re everywhere you are, just a short drive from Phoenix.
 With more than 30 walk-in healthcare clinics in Arizona, connecting with urgent care personnel for your medical attention needs has never been easier!